VynDragon/WPOS2/README.md

 ## Installing:
 - Go to micropython folder from this repository and follow instructions
-- Copy ALL the .py (and ONLY the .py, there is only python files that go in the watch for now) files from this repository to the watch, keeping the folders (CopyToWatch.sh might do it all for you)
+- Copy ALL the .py and .fw (and ONLY the .py and .fw, there is only python files that go in the watch for now) files from this repository to the watch, keeping the folders (CopyToWatch.sh might do it all for you)
 - devices.json is optional, look into Hardware.py for why (but might come handy to you)

 ## Modifying for other platforms